 Main Differences Between Kurta And Kurtis

-- Kurtas are long garments that are usually knee or calf length, whereas kurtis are short garments that are usually waist/hip length.
+- Kurtas are long garments that are knee or calf length, whereas kurtis are short garments that are waist/hip length.

 - Kurtas are made of lighter materials such as cotton or silk, whereas kurtis are made of softer textiles such as cotton, chiffon, linen, and silk.

 - Kurtas are collarless shirts, although there are currently several design and style variations in terms of sewing style, and collared kurtas are widely available.
-Kurtis, on the other hand, come in a variety of finishes and neck styles such as mandarin collar, around neck, angrakha, keyhole, u-neckline, pentagon, one-shoulder, notch, and jewel among famous feminine neckline patterns.
+On the other hand, Kurtis comes in various finishes and neck styles such as a mandarin collar, around neck, angrakha, keyhole, u-neckline, pentagon, one-shoulder, notch, and jewel, among famous feminine neckline patterns.

-- Kurtas have few alternatives and are usually matched with pyjamas or churidaars.
+- Kurtas have few alternatives and are matched with pyjamas or churidars.
 They are now widely worn with jeans as well.
-Meanwhile kurtis come in a variety of styles, including salvaars, leggings, jeans, trousers, and palazzos.
+Meanwhile, kurtis come in a variety of styles, including salvagers, leggings, jeans, trousers, and palazzos.